greenh/CJD/README.md

 CJD was inspired by Javadoc, to which it bears a superficial similarity.
 Like Javadoc,
-CJD-comments support a simple form of markup.
+CJD-comments support a simple form of markup that not only adds formatting detail but provides a level of metadata that describes what's being documented.
 This allows CJD's processing facility to extract the documentation content from collections of Clojure namespaces and convert it into trees of consistently-formatted HTML documents.